scoobybejesus/cryptools/README.md

 ## A few words from the founder

-I have an accounting background, and I live in the US.
+I have an accounting background, I live in the US, and I am interested in cryptocurrencies.
-I took an interest in cryptocurrency in 2016.
 When it came time to file my tax return, I had to come to grips with recording my cryptocurrency activity.
-I initially used a spreadsheet to manually process the activity into lots, and it quickly became clear that I needed a software solution.
+I initially used a spreadsheet that manually processed the activity into lots, and it quickly became clear that I needed a software solution.
 Given my background, I had certain expectations about what this type of software would do, and I tried several online options.
 I eventually created this project as a reaction to the inadequate tooling I found online.
 Sure, other products have more bells and whistles, but at least I know this produces correct results (i.e., this software specifically identifies and track all acquired assets, whereas online solutions seems to pool them together).

-I am not a formally trained programmer, however I enjoy it very much and learn more whenever I can.
+I am not a formally trained programmer, however I have come to enjoy it very much and learn more whenever I can.
 I originally tried to learn C++ by myself, and that was frustrating.
 My first real progress was with Python, but I still didn't manage to fully develop a working program.
 Luckily, I managed to stumble across a mentor who helped me write 80% of an MVP in strongly-typed Swift.